RaunakDC/Constitution-Xpert/README.md

 pinecone-client
 gradio

-The "Constitution of India Question Answering System" is an innovative project that aims to create an intelligent and eﬃcient platform for answering user queries related to the Constitution of India.
+The "Constitution Xpert" is an innovative project that aims to create an intelligent and eﬃcient platform for answering user queries related to the Constitution of India.
 The project leverages advanced techniques in natural language processing, data handling, and knowledge retrieval to provide accurate and contextually relevant answers to users' questions.

 Example
 The following is an example of a conversation with the chatbot: